cucumber/docs/content/docs/bdd/_index.md

 * Working in rapid, small iterations to increase feedback and flow of value
 * Producing system documentation that is automatically validated against the system's behaviour

-We do this by focussing collaborative work around concrete, real-world, examples that illustrate how we want the system to behave.
+We do this by focussing collaborative work around concrete, real-world examples that illustrate how we want the system to behave.
 We use those examples to guide us from concept through to implementation.

 ## BDD and agile